jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 >
 </pre>

 These warnings are standard.
-They flag that this database has no access controls setup by default and that it is only listening to connections coming from the machine it is running on (*localhost*).
+They flag that this database has no access controls setup by default and, that it is only listening to connections coming from the machine it is running on (*localhost*).
 We will learn how to setup access control and listen on a broader range of ports in later episodes.